 Submit a TOEFL score of minimum 550 (paper‐based), 213 (computer-based), or 80 (internet‐based), if applicable.

-The faculty will evaluate each applicant’s dossier based on a composite of variables and appropriateness of fit with the program
+The faculty will evaluate each applicant’s dossier based on a composite of variables and appropriateness of fit with the program.

 For international applicants